Proudly representing one of the finest regions in Chile

 It will be interesting to see just how far this Chilean wine explosion will proceed.
 So far, there seems to be no reason for it to subside, and the straight fact is that Chile’s wines are continuing to improve.
 The Chilean winemakers have always counted on using a number of European winemaking techniques, and this has proven to be a wise choice over the years.

 With the excellent weather and productive Andean soils to bolster the actual rootstock, there seems to be no real end in sight for Chile’s continued wine growth.
-We look forward to featuring additional Chilean selections for our International Series.
+We look forward to featuring additional Chilean selections for our International Wine Club.

 Jean-Pascal Lacaze - Winemaker